lildude/HB-Cumulus/README.txt

 REVISION HISTORY
 ----------------

+1.4	- Tidied up code a bit better and minimised swfobject.js
-1.3		- Updated tagcloud.swf to that provided with WP-Cumulus 1.20, which includes the following relevant fixes:
+        - Made compatible with Habari SVN code (aka 0.7 when it's released) 1.3	- Updated tagcloud.swf to that provided with WP-Cumulus 1.20, which includes the following relevant fixes:
 			"Fixed the mouse pointer not changing to a hand when hovering tags."
 			"Adds Turkish language support to the Flash movie."
 	    - Like the WP-Cumulus plugin, I've also added a "Compatibility" option.
 When this is enabled, the plugin will not use the SWFObject Javascript to embed the Flash.